StackExchange/dnscontrol/docs/lets-encrypt.md

 The `dnscontrol get-certs` command will obtain or renew TLS certificates for your managed domains via [*Let's Encrypt*](https://letsencrypt.org).
 This can be extremely useful in situations where other acme clients are problematic.
 Specifically, this may be useful if:

-- You are already managing dns records with DnsControl.
+- You are already managing dns records with DNSControl.
 - You have a large number of domains or dns providers in complicated configurations.
 - You want **wildcard** certificates, which *require* dns validation.

 At stack overflow we have dual-hosted dns, with most domains having four nameservers from two different cloud DNS providers.
-DnsControl uses the exact same code as the core DnsControl commands to issue certificates.
+DNSControl uses the exact same code as the core DNSControl commands to issue certificates.
 This means is will work the same regardless of your domain layout or what providers you use.

 ## General Process